-MySQL 8.3 provides these authentication plugins:
+MySQL 8.0 provides these authentication plugins:

-A plugin that performs native authentication; that is, authentication based on the password hashing method in use from before the introduction of pluggable authentication in MySQL.
+• A plugin that performs native authentication; that is, authentication based on the password hashing method in use from before the introduction of pluggable authentication in MySQL.
 The mysql_native_password plugin implements authentication based on this native password hashing method.
 See Section 6.1.1, "Native Pluggable Authentication".

-The mysql_native_password authentication plugin is deprecated and subject to removal in a future version of MySQL.
+As of MySQL 8.0.34, the mysql_native_password authentication plugin is deprecated and subject to removal in a future version of MySQL.

-Plugins that perform authentication using SHA-256 password hashing.
+- Plugins that perform authentication using SHA-256 password hashing.
 This is stronger encryption than that available with native authentication.
-See Section 6.1.2, "Caching SHA-2 Pluggable Authentication", and Section 6.1.3, "SHA-256 Pluggable Authentication".

-- A client-side plugin that sends the password to the server without hashing or encryption.
+See Section 6.1.2, "Caching SHA-2 Pluggable Authentication", and Section 6.1.3, "SHA-256 Pluggable Authentication". - A client-side plugin that sends the password to the server without hashing or encryption.
 This plugin is used in conjunction with server-side plugins that require access to the password exactly as provided by the client user.
-See Section 6.1.4, "Client-Side Cleartext Pluggable Authentication". - A plugin that performs external authentication using PAM (Pluggable Authentication Modules), enabling MySQL Server to use PAM to authenticate MySQL users.
+See Section 6.1.4, "Client-Side Cleartext Pluggable Authentication".

+- A plugin that performs external authentication using PAM (Pluggable Authentication Modules), enabling MySQL Server to use PAM to authenticate MySQL users.
 This plugin supports proxy users as well.
 See Section 6.1.5, "PAM Pluggable Authentication". - A plugin that performs external authentication on Windows, enabling MySQL Server to use native Windows services to authenticate client connections.
 Users who have logged in to Windows can connect from MySQL client programs to the server based on the information in their environment without specifying an additional password.
 This plugin supports proxy users as well.
 See Section 6.1.6, "Windows Pluggable Authentication". - Plugins that perform authentication using LDAP (Lightweight Directory Access Protocol) to authenticate MySQL users by accessing directory services such as X.500.
 These plugins support proxy users as well.
 See Section 6.1.7, "LDAP Pluggable Authentication". - A plugin that performs authentication using Kerberos to authenticate MySQL users that correspond to Kerberos principals.
 See Section 6.1.8, "Kerberos Pluggable Authentication". - A plugin that prevents all client connections to any account that uses it.
 Use cases for this plugin include proxied accounts that should never permit direct login but are accessed only through proxy accounts and accounts that must be able to execute stored programs and views with elevated privileges without exposing those privileges to ordinary users.
 See Section 6.1.9, "No-Login Pluggable Authentication". - A plugin that authenticates clients that connect from the local host through the Unix socket file.
-See Section 6.1.10, "Socket Peer-Credential Pluggable Authentication". - A plugin that authenticates users to MySQL Server using WebAuthn format with a FIDO/FIDO2 device.
-See Section 6.1.11, "WebAuthn Pluggable Authentication". - A plugin that authenticates users to MySQL Server using FIDO authentication.
-See Section 6.1.12, "FIDO Pluggable Authentication".
+See Section 6.1.10, "Socket Peer-Credential Pluggable Authentication". - A plugin that authenticates users to MySQL Server using FIDO authentication.
+See Section 6.1.11, "FIDO Pluggable Authentication".

-The authentication_fido and authentication_fido_client authentication plugins are deprecated and subject to removal in a future version of MvSQL.
+As of MySQL 8.0.35, the authentication_fido and authentication_fido_client authentication plugins are deprecated and subject to removal in a future version of MySQL.

 • A test plugin that checks account credentials and logs success or failure to the server error log.
 This plugin is intended for testing and development purposes, and as an example of how to write an authentication plugin.
-See Section 6.1.13, "Test Pluggable Authentication".
+See Section 6.1.12, "Test Pluggable Authentication".